fatkodima/online_migrations/README.md

 ```

 :white_check_mark: **Good**

+#### "Classic" approach (abstract)

+1. Create a new table
+2. Write to both tables
+3. Backfill data from the old table to new table
+4. Move reads from the old table to the new table
+5. Stop writing to the old table
+6. Drop the old table

+#### :bullettrain_side: Enhanced approach (with concrete steps for Active Record)

 The "classic" approach suggests creating a new table and copy data/indexes/etc to it from the old table.
 This can be costly for very large tables.
 There is a trick that helps to avoid such heavy operations.